 No matter which free camping location you choose in Florida, it’s important to map out your trip in advance.
 Many of these camping spots are primitive and dispersed, meaning they may not have roadside access and can be found only after hiking through the wilderness.

 Plan well in advance to avoid getting lost in an area where there are no amenities.
 You can bet that your primitive camping plot will not be equipped with water, toilets, food service, or Wi-Fi, so careful planning is essential.
-And the map on your phone won’t be of much use when you lose cell coverage—opt for the paper version instead.
+If you’re in a pinch you can use the offline maps and campgrounds of The Dyrt PRO to find the free Florida camping near you.

 Free Camping in Florida’s National Forests